aaronbloomfield/ics/hws/hw-buffer.md

 named `attack_shellcode`.

-Note that you will not be able to get credit for this part without also completing part 4.
+Note that you will not be able to get credit for this part without also completing task 4.

 ### Task 4: a variable buffer address

 The address of the buffer on the stack will vary based on many factors.
-In an effort to make this assignment viable, you will need to create a file named `buffer_addr.h`, which you will include in your `attack_shellcode.c` file.
+In an effort to make this assignment viable, you will need to create a file named `buffer_addr.h`, which you will `#include` in your `attack_shellcode.c` file.
 The .h file will specify the address of the buffer, and will have three lines:

 ```
 #define BUFFER_ADDR 0x00007fffffffde10